cogentcore/core/README.md

 * CSS-based styling allows customization of everything -- native style properties are HTML compatible (with all standard `em`, `px`, `pct` etc units), including HTML "rich text" styling for all text rendering (e.g., in `Label` widget) -- can decorate any text with inline tags (`<strong>`, `<em>` etc), and even include links.
 Styling is now separated out into `gist` package, for easier navigation.

 * Compiles in seconds, compared to many minutes to hours for comparable alternatives such as Qt, and with minimal cgo dependency.
-As of April 2019 we now depend on the [glfw](https://github.com/go-gl/glfw) cross-platform GUI infrastructure system, and the [go-gl/gl](https://github.com/go-gl/gl) OpenGL bindings, to support the 3D (`gi3d`) aspect of the framework.
+As of April 2019 we now depend on the [glfw](https://github.com/go-gl/glfw) cross-platform GUI infrastructure system, and as of May 2022 vulkan provides all the rendering (2D via vdraw, 3D via vphong):  [vgpu](https://github.com/goki/vgpu).

 * Fully self-contained -- does *not* use OS-specific native widgets -- results in simpler, consistent code across platforms, and is `HiDPI` capable and scalable using standard `Ctrl/Cmd+Plus or Minus` key, and in `Preferences`.
 This also allows a complete 2D GUI to be embedded into a 3D scene, for example.